anou/iftheme-docs/plugins/tinymce-advanced/readme.txt

 === TinyMCE Advanced ===
 Contributors: azaozz
-Donate link:
-Tags: wysiwyg, formatting, tinymce, write, editor Requires at least: 3.5
+Tags: wysiwyg, formatting, tinymce, write, editor
+License: GPL v2
+Requires at least: 3.7
-Tested up to: 3.5
+Tested up to: 3.8
-Stable tag: 3.5.8
+Stable tag: 3.5.9

 Enables the advanced features of TinyMCE, the WordPress WYSIWYG editor.

 == Description ==

-Attention: if you are using customized tadv-mce.css and are updating from version 3.3.9 or earlier to version 3.3.9.1 or newer, see the release notes.

-This plugin adds 16 plugins to [TinyMCE](http://tinymce.com/): Advanced HR, Advanced Image, Advanced Link, Advanced List, Context Menu, Emotions (Smilies), Date and Time, IESpell, Layer, Nonbreaking, Print, Search and Replace, Style, Table, Visual Characters and XHTML Extras.

-**Language Support:** The plugin interface in only in English, but the TinyMCE plugins include several translations: German, French, Italian, Spanish, Portuguese, Russian, Chinese and Japanese.
-More translations are available at the [TinyMCE web site](http://tinymce.moxiecode.com/download_i18n.php).
+This plugin will let you add, remove and arrange the buttons that are shown on the Visual Editor toolbar.
+It includes 16 plugins for [TinyMCE](http://tinymce.com/) that are automatically enabled or disabled depending on what buttons are chosen.

 = Some of the features added by this plugin =

-* Imports the CSS classes from the theme stylesheet and add them to a drop-down list.
-* Support for making and editing tables.
+* Support for creating and editing tables.
+* More options when inserting lists.
+* Search and Replace in the editor.
 * Editing in-line css styles.
-* Advanced list and image dialogs that offer a lot of options.
+* Advanced image dialog that offer a lot of options.
-* Search and Replace in the editor.
-* Support for XHTML specific tags and for (div based) layers.
+* Adding and removing HTML tag attributes.

+Included TinyMCE plugins: Advanced HR, Advanced Image, Advanced Link, Advanced List, Context Menu, Emotions (Smilies), Date and Time, IESpell, Layer, Nonbreaking, Print, Search and Replace, Style, Table, Visual Characters and XHTML Extras.

+= Language Support =

+The plugin includes several translations for the TinyMCE components: German, French, Italian, Spanish, Portuguese, Russian, Chinese and Japanese.

+More translations are available as a separate plugin: [TinyMCE Advanced Language Pack](http://wordpress.org/plugins/tinymce-advanced-language-pack/).

 == Installation ==

 Best is to install directly from WordPress.
-If manual installation is required, please make sure all of the plugin files are in a folder named "tinymce-advanced" (not two nested folders) in the plugin directory.
+If manual installation is required, please make sure that the plugin files are in a folder named "tinymce-advanced" (not two nested folders) in the WordPress plugins folder, usually "wp-content/plugins".

 == Changelog ==

+= 3.5.9.1 =
+Updated for WordPress 3.8, fixed auto-embedding of single line URLs when not removing paragraph tags.

+= 3.5.9 =
+Updated for WordPress 3.7 and TinyMCE 3.5.9.

+= 3.5.8 =
+Updated for WordPress 3.5 and TinyMCE 3.5.8.

 = 3.4.9 =
 Updated for WordPress 3.4 and TinyMCE 3.4.9.